☀️Best Sun Protection & Sunscreen For Doing Lawn Care

 Benefits of Sunlight

 First things first.
-Sun is actually good for you (imagine that).
+Sun is good for you (imagine that).
 Because it’s vital to maintain adequate levels of Vitamin D, getting outdoors may be as important to health as a good diet and regular exercise.
+Did you know experts 12–15 minutes of midday sun?

 While Vitamin D is available through some foods like fatty fish and fortified milk, many don’t get enough from their mainstream American diets, and sun exposure is the very best way to remedy the shortfall.

-But (and it’s a biggie), prolonged unprotected exposure to the UV energy from the sun damages DNA, produces too many free radicals, and set ups long term skin-health issues, including cosmetic problems like wrinkles and leathery skin, and truly serious issues like skin cancer.
-And the best way to avoid or limit the risk is using top quality zinc oxide protection.
+But (and it’s a biggie) prolonged unprotected exposure to the UV energy from the sun damages DNA, produces too many free radicals, and can cause long-term health issues including cosmetic problems like wrinkles and leathery skin, and truly serious issues like skin cancer.
+The best way to avoid or limit the risk is using top-quality zinc oxide protection.

 Here’s why.